KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 The colon after the bolded note-title introduces the body that follows within the same block-quote container.
 The body may include inline mathematical notation, bold emphasis, italics, bulleted items, and multiple paragraphs, all preserved within the block-quote structure.

-The `> **Structural Note:**` variant (used in selected Field Physics articulations) is a permissible alternative within registers where the explicit "Structural Note" framing serves the note's diagnostic function.
+The `> **Structural Note:**` variant (appearing in selected Field Physics articulations) is a permissible alternative within registers where the explicit "Structural Note" framing serves the note's diagnostic function.

 ## Note Consistency Within Series